rsenykoff/esp8266MqttDht22/README.md

-# ESP8266 Publish Temp / Hum Sensor Data to MQTT
+# ESP8266 Publish Temperature / Humidity Sensor Data to MQTT

 This was developed on an Adafruit Huzzah ESP8266 Wifi.